User Experience Manager Salary

 Popular Skills for User Experience Manager

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with People Management, User Experience (UX) Design, and Interaction Design are correlated to pay that is significantly above average, leading to increases of 32 percent, 13 percent, and 9 percent, respectively.
+Survey takers working as User Experience Managers report using a large range of professional skills.
+Most notably, facility with People Management, User Experience (UX) Design, and Interaction Design are correlated to pay that is significantly above average, leading to increases of 30 percent, 12 percent, and 8 percent, respectively.
 Those listing Web Development and Project Management as skills, on the other hand, should be prepared for drastically lower pay.
-Project Management and Graphic Design also typically command lower compensation.
-Those proficient in Interaction Design are, more often than not, also skilled in Information Architecture and Usability Testing.
 The majority of those who know User Interface Design also know Usability Testing and Information Architecture.
 Most people familiar with Interaction Design also know Information Architecture and Usability Testing.

 Pay by Experience Level for User Experience Manager